twrzes/scrnaseq_ei/README.md

 ```
 **Important: Don't forget to change the path to the counts file in your script before running the line.**

+#### TASK:
+Look at the `gene_counts` object (you can do that either by clicking on the object under `Environment` tab in RStudio - this may take a lot of time - or by typing `head(gene_counts)` in RStudio which will give you an overview of columns in the file) - assuming that we are interested in differences in different cell types, can you see any potential confounding factors that may be problematic in the analysis of the dataset?

 Because all the R libraries require to have gene names as row names, we need to change the first column to row names and remove the column from the data frame.
 This can be achieved by the following code:
 ```R
 rownames(gene_counts) <- gene_counts[["gene_name"]]